Vinicius-moura-code/Vinicius-moura-code/README.md

  Hi, I'm Vinicius Moura, but you can call me **Vini**.

-As a developer, I have been around 19 months since we decided to join Ti, coming from the area of events and cultural management.
+As a developer, I have been around 2 years since we decided to join Ti, coming from the area of events and cultural management.
 Immersed in the current technologies of the market participating in Bootcamps and taking courses, I currently work at META company as a .NET developer, and I am joining the Oracle world.

 *- 🌱 I’m currently learning Java, Oracle Database, ASP.NET Core MVC.